diderikk/FrivOppg/README.md

 ## Introduction

 StunServer is a STUN-server implemented to return your public IPv4-address when you send a STUN-request.
 It currently only accepts UDP-protocol messages, but TCP may be added later.
-StunServer parses and validates your request and returns a adequate response.
+StunServer parses and validates your request and returns an adequate response.
 Responses will either return your public IPv4-address or return a STUN error code.
+Currently only tested in Google Chrome and Firefox.

 - Implemented functionality